Niteeshkumar07/SwiftReply/README.md

 ### 🧱 1.
 Spring Boot Backend
 ✅ **Purpose:**

-             &nbsp;Accepts the original email content and optional tone (like professional, casual, etc.)
+- Accepts the original email content and optional tone (like professional, casual, etc.)

- &nbsp;      &nbsp;&nbsp;Sends this to Google Gemini API (via HTTP POST)
+- Sends this to Google Gemini API (via HTTP POST)

-&nbsp;       &nbsp;Returns a generated reply back to the client
+- Returns a generated reply back to the client

 🛠️ **Key Responsibilities:**